JoseMaese/Crazyflie-Autonomous-Navigation/README.md

 ## Usage

 1. Install Webots.
-2. Place the script in the Webots project directory.
+2. Place the .wbt in the Webots worlds directory.
 3. Run the Webots simulator with the specified quadrotor model.

 ## Controls